 - Be a Canadian citizen or permanent resident.

-- Be applying for admission to one of the eligible full-time skilled trades programs of study.
+- Be applying for admission to the first year of one of the eligible full-time skilled trades programs of study.

 - Meet the admissions requirements of your selected program.